Exponential periods and o-minimality: Cohomological exponential periods are naive exponential periods

-In order to unify notation, we write $Y_{-1}=X$ and also $Y^I=X$ for $|I|=-1$.
+In order to unify notation, we write $Y_{-1}=X$.
+The non-sensical term $Y^I$ for $|I|=-1$ is interpreted as $X$.
 We now want to choose compatible $k_0$-semi-algebraic triangulations in the sense of \xref{sec:triangle}.
 We first triangulate the base $B_{\bar{X}}(X)$ by applying \xref{prop:triangle_manifold}.
 We obtain a $k_0$-semi-algebraic triangulation of the compact $k_0$-semi-algebraic manifold with corners $B_{\bar{X}}(X)$ compatible with the finitely many $k_0$-semi-algebraic subsets $\Bsharp_{\bar{X}}(U^J\cap Y^I,f)$ and their boundaries.

-In the next step, we want to triangulate the (bi)simplicial $k_0$-semi-algebraic sets $\Bsharp_{\bar{X}}(U_\bullet\cap Y_\bullet,f)$ and $\Bsharp_{\bar{X}}(U_\bullet,f)$ and their boundaries such that all structure maps and the maps between them are simplicial.
+In the next step, we want to triangulate the (bi)simplicial $k_0$-semi-algebraic sets $\Bsharp_{\bar{X}}(U_\bullet\cap Y_\bullet,f)$ and their boundaries such that all structure maps and the maps between them are simplicial.
 We obtain this simply by pull-back of the triangulation of the base.
 By loc.~cit.\ the simplices can be chosen to be $C^1$.

-We apply \xref{lem:cc} to these simplicial complexes and replace them by the closed core of their barycentric subdivisons.
-The subcomplexes
+We apply \xref{lem:cc} to these (bi)simplicial complexes and replace them by the closed core of their barycentric subdivisons.
+The simplicial complexes